-The specialists at DelMar Surgical and Cosmetic Treatment Center offer eyelid surgery in Wilmington, Newark and surrounding areas of Delaware and Maryland.
+The specialists at DelMar Surgical and Cosmetic Treatment Center offer eyelid surgery in Wilmington and Newark, Delaware; Elkton and North East, Maryland and surrounding areas in Delaware, Maryland and southeast Pennsylvania.

 Did you know that your eyes are the most important aspect of your facial aesthetic beauty?
 Loose skin over your eyes and fat bags under your eyes can make you appear sad, tired, or older than you really are.
 Our highly skilled surgeons can restore a more youthful, alert, and healthy looking appearance to your eyes with this minimally invasive procedure.
 Blepharoplasty is one of the most popular cosmetic procedures due to a high level of patient satisfaction for both men and women.